The Best Places for Swimming With Sharks in the Wild

-Adventure Bay Charters, an Australia-based pioneer of sustainable and eco-friendly shark tourism, offers cage dives that draw great whites up from the depths with something that is not chum.
-I’ll give you a moment to guess what they use instead because it’s more fun that way.
-The answer will be revealed after a brief commercial break, by which I just mean this clip that nobody can ever watch too many times.
+Adventure Bay Charters, an Australia-based pioneer of sustainable and eco-friendly shark tourism, offers cage dives that draw great whites up from the depths with a surprising alternative to a bucket of bloody chum (a.k.a fish guts -- often used by tour operators to coax sharks into aggressive behavior).
+Any guesses what it might be?
+The answer will be revealed after a brief commercial break, by which I mean this clip that nobody can ever watch too many times.
 You can skip to the 2:10 mark if you’re pressed for time.

-Welcome back!
+There you have it!
 The answer is: seminal Australian rock group AC/DC.
-Sharks are attracted to sound vibrations in the water, and it turns out they’ve got a particular fondness for hard rock, because of its consistent, low-frequency beats.
-So there you have it: Back in Black is apparently all you need to get the great whites looking up to the surface thinking, “Now that’s a fucking tune.”
+Sharks are attracted to sound vibrations in the water, and it turns out they’ve got a particular fondness for hard rock thanks to its consistent, low-frequency beats.
+Back in Black is apparently just the ticket to get the great whites gazing up to the surface thinking, “Now that’s a fucking tune.”

 Isla Guadalupe, Mexico

-This island off the coast of Baja California is a top-shelf choice if you want to cage dive with great whites.
-Tour companies here will leave fish free-floating on the surface for sharks to find along their natural migration routes.
-That allows them to abstain from actual shark baiting (dragging the food through the water) which steers the sharks off-course, and it also means the sharks don’t associate boats and humans with food, which for obvious reasons is a good thing all around.
+Guides leave fish free-floating on the water’s surface for the sharks to find along their natural migration routes.
+This allows operators to abstain from actual shark baiting (dragging the food through the water), which can steer the sharks off-course.
+It’s also a good practice for helping to make sure sharks don’t associate boats and humans with their food source.

 Gansbaii, South Africa